lmhale99/iprPy/doc/source/intro.rst

 the rewards.

 - :any:`Setup <setup>` requirements are minimal.
-The basic framework only requires Python 2.7 and a few system-independent packages.
+The basic framework only requires Python 3.6 and a few extra packages.

 - All calculation scripts can be directly executed.

-- Demonstration `Jupyter Notebooks <../../demonstrations/README.md>`_ are
-  provided for each calculation.
+- Demonstration Jupyter Notebooks are provided for each calculation.

-- The high-throughput tools can be directly executed from stand-alone scripts, called as Python functions, or accessed with :any:`inline console commands <highthroughput/inline>`.
+- The high-throughput tools can be directly executed from stand-alone scripts, called as Python functions, or accessed with inline console commands.

-- New :any:`calculation, record, and database styles
-  <highthroughput/classes>` can be easily added in a modular fashion.
+- New calculation, record, and database styles can be easily added in a modular fashion.

 - Where possible, common codebase is developed for similar calculations.